 Just three short hours from the Dallas/Fort Worth area, you can enjoy a vacation full of adventures for the whole family in the heart of OKC.

 The 21c Museum Hotel is an adventure in its self.
 From those moving purple penguins to all the history of the Museum, to the modern look of our room, we were in awe the minute we stepped inside.
 You’ll spend hours going around looking at all the art, paintings, artifacts and such on all floors of the hotel.
 It’s certainly a sight I’ve never come across before.

 With the exception of a few activities, much of what we did was walking distance from the hotel.
 21c has an awesome shuttle service that will take you anywhere you want to go within a 5-mile radius.
 Brody and I hitched several rides with them.

 Maria at the front desk was wonderful.
 Tell her I said hi when you go!
 21c’s newest art exhibition – Seeing Now is worth a peek or two.
-Also, you don’t have to stay there to view the Museum…and the penguins.
-Don’t forget to take a picture of you and the penguin – then move it around!
-Love the concept of this hotel.
+Also, you don’t have to stay here to view the Museum…and the penguins.
+Don’t forget to take a picture of you and the penguin – then move it around – love that concept of this hotel!

 After you have explored the hotel, catch a ride to the Brickhouse District, or it’s close enough to walk.

 A little rain won’t stop us from eating pizza!
 And, those stuffed mushrooms!
 A great first-day lunch – Hideaway Pizza rocks.